-Phyllis later served as a Staff Attorney for Lakeshore Legal Aid, where she also acted as an Ombudsman for Michigan’s MI Health Link Program.
+Phyllis received a Bachelor of Science in Community Development from Central Michigan University and is a graduate of Wayne State University Law School in Detroit.
+Phyllis worked with the Maurice and Jane Sugar Law Center for Economic and Social Justice during law school and served as a Fellow for the organization after graduation.
+She spent several years as a Staff Attorney for Lakeshore Legal Aid, where she also acted as an Ombudsman for Michigan’s MI Health Link Program.
 Prior to joining the Network, she worked for a private boutique law firm concentrating her practice in the areas of civil and probate litigation.
-Phyllis has several years of experience in the areas of probate, public benefits, housing, consumer, employment and family law and in protection from abuse.
+Phyllis has experience in the areas of probate, public benefits, housing, consumer protection, employment, and in protection from abuse.

 Articles & Resources